Installation

 Note

 Instead of a systemd service, LinkAhead can also be started completely manually.
 In that case, the path to the profile (see Configuration) and further options have to be given manually.
-The command to start LinkAhead then is linkahead -p path/to/profile.yml start --no-build; it is stopped with linkahead -p path/to/profile.yml stop.
+The command to start LinkAhead then is linkahead -p path/to/profile.yml start; it is stopped with linkahead -p path/to/profile.yml stop.

 Typically, the required docker image will be downloaded on first startup, if it does not yet exist on the system.
 This may take a while.
 You can monitor the progress of the download and the subsequent start with: